 A woman recently was describing her daughter at three.
 The daughter would insistently ask her parents to draw what she was describing.
 The daughter would then get upset.
 Each time.
 The three year old would not find movement in her parents depiction.
 She had to add the movement herself.

 I remember my older son at three.
 He also was fascinated by drawings, in particular by Japanese artist and printmaker Katshushika Hokusai's work.
 A small image that we have in our living room of one of his waterfalls.
 He would often observe it attentively... and one day he asked "How can he draw so well?"

-In our researches together we discovered that Katshushika Hokusai was attentive to life: "From around the age of six, I had the habit of sketching from life.
+In our researches together we discovered that Hokusai was longing for life: "From around the age of six, I had the habit of sketching from life.
 I became an artist, and from fifty on began producing works that won some reputation, but nothing I did before the age of seventy was worthy of attention.
 At seventy-three, I began to grasp the structures of birds and beasts, insects and fish, and of the way plants grow.
 If I go on trying, I will surely understand them still better by the time I am eighty-six, so that by ninety I will have penetrated to their essential nature.
 At one hundred, I may well have a positively divine understanding of them, while at one hundred and thirty, forty, or more I will have reached the stage where every dot and every stroke I paint will be alive.
 May Heaven, that grants long life, give me the chance to prove that this is no lie. ”**

-***Adonis, 'Sufism and Surrealism", Introduction, page 26.
+**Adonis, Sufism and Surrealism, Introduction, page 26.